 Arrangements for prospective students

-All communications with applicants on these matters must be undertaken by the Admissions Office or equivalent.
-Applicants who have accepted offers should not be contacted until a closure or suspension request has been accepted.
-These applicants should then be informed of their options regarding transferring their application to another programme within the University or to another institution.
+All communications with applicants on these matters must be undertaken by External Relations and Admissions or equivalent.
+Applicants should not be contacted until a closure or suspension request has been accepted.
+Schools need to consider and agree options for applicants who have accepted offers (i.e. transferring to another programme or another institution) before they are informed.

 UCAS should be notified by informing the University's UCAS correspondent when the closure or suspension recommendation has been accepted on behalf of QSC.

 Once a closure or suspension recommendation has been accepted, the School must ensure that all necessary amendments are made to School and University publications and websites.